varunj166/mq-styled-components/README.md

 If you want to change multiple breakpoints, see ['changing multiple breakpoints' here](#changing-multiple-breakpoints).

-**NOTE: Changing a breakpoint anywhere in your code will change that breakpoint EVERYWHERE in your code.
-This way, your breakpoints will remain the same no matter where you've used `Mq`.**

 ---

 ## Changing multiple breakpoints

+**NOTE: If you wish to change breakpoints, you should do so in your application's entry file (i.e. index.js/ts) *before any of your component code is run*.
+This will ensure that the breakpoints are updated first, and all subsequent calls to `Mq` will be using the same breakpoint data, no matter when or from where it is being called.**

 You may wish to change multiple breakpoints all at once.
 Mq Styled Components makes that easy, too, with the use of the 'setBreakpoints' method.